Sacred Rock of Hunza

-The rock is situated on a top of a hill which lies in east to the Hunza River.
-The site is on the main Karakoram Highway (KKH) in between Ganish village and Attabad Lake.
-The rocks were once able to be approached by well-worn stone steps and contained a series of Buddhist cave shelters but with this mountainous areas extreme weather and the ravages of time they have fallen with only a few being preserved.
+The rock is situated on top of a hill which lies to the east of the Hunza River.
+The site is located on the main Karakoram Highway (KKH), positioned between the Ganish village and the Attabad Lake.
+In times past, it was accessible via well-worn stone steps and harbored a collection of Buddhist cave shelters.
+However, due to the harsh weather conditions and the passage of time in this mountainous area, many of these shelters have deteriorated, leaving only a few preserved examples.
 The rocks are one of the major tourist attractions in Gilgit-Baltistan, Pakistan.